 - a.
 Only aerial boom vehicles over 26,000 lbs GVWR and with a boom working height of at least 50 feet are eligible for funding. - b.
+Aerial boom vehicles with ePTO powered by lithium ion batteries are eligible for the same voucher amount as hybrid vehicles between 19,501 and 33,000 lbs GVWR as specified in Table 5. - c.
+Due to their lower cost, vouchers for aerial boom vehicles with ePTO powered by lead acid battery technology are discounted by \$6,000 for the first 100 vouchers per fleet and \$4,000 for vouchers 101 through 200. - d.
+Vehicles whose PTO is powered by a different battery chemistry or other zeroemission technology will be considered for HVIP funding eligibility on a case-bycase basis, with voucher amounts dependent upon technology incremental cost, potential for technology transfer to other vehicle or equipment applications, and other criteria. - e.
 An ePTO system must use alternating current (AC) to power the electric motor and have a voltage of at least 40 volts.
-An ePTO system using direct current may be approved by the ARB Project Liaison on a case-by-case basis based upon evidence the system is robust and will not compromise workplace safety. - c.
+An ePTO system using direct current may be approved by the CARB Project Liaison on a case-by-case basis based upon evidence the system is robust and will not compromise workplace safety. - f.
 The vehicle ePTO system must demonstrate ability to charge from the battery manufacturer recommended minimum state-of-charge (i.e., the remaining battery voltage defined by the manufacturer at which the vehicle engine will turn on to recharge the ePTO battery) to fully charged within twelve hours when plugged in.
-The manufacturer recommended minimum state-of-charge utilized during the HVIP eligibility application ePTO demonstration may not be adjusted in-use for a minimum of three years from the vehicle's HVIP voucher redemption date. - d.
-When the ePTO system is engaged at the jobsite, heating, ventilation, and air conditioning (HVAC) cab comfort must be powered by the ePTO battery.
+The manufacturer recommended minimum state-of-charge utilized during the HVIP eligibility application ePTO demonstration may not be adjusted in-use for a minimum of three years from the vehicle's HVIP voucher redemption date. - g.
+When the ePTO system is engaged at the jobsite, heating, ventilation, and air conditioning (HVAC) cab comfort must be powered by the ePTO battery. - h.
+The vehicle must include a telematics device that electronically tracks the following: - i. engine idle time - ii. battery charge time from engine